 3. Meanwhile, IN A 6 QUART POT, add the butter and melt it over a medium flame.
 Add the corn kernels and salt and cook the kernels, covered with a tight lid, over medium-low heat.
 Stir the mixture frequently until tender.
 Do not allow the kernels to brown.

 4. When the corn stock and kernels are both done, cover the kernels with the stock by about 1 inch.
 Reserve the rest of the stock.
 Cook over medium heat until the corn is tender.

 5. Puree the soup as finely as possible in a Vitamix, blender, or food processor.

 6. Strain the pureed corn soup through a fine strainer.
 Use a wooden spoon to push as much of the corn through as possible.
-Adjust the texture with the extra corn stock and flavor with a little sea salt to balance the sweet taste of the corn.
+Adjust the texture with the extra corn water stock.
+Season with sea salt to balance the sweet taste of the corn.

 7. Enjoy at room temperature or serve cold.